 The default condition of the data set line conditions is CTS and DSR ON; that is, SuperSpool must see them ON before it will output data to the printer.
 DCD and XON/XOFF are OFF (ignored).

 Consult your printer manual for information on its particular requirements in all the above serial options.
-The appendix of your AST Research user's manual for your board also may be of help.
+Also check the AST Research product user's manual for further information.

 3.3.3 Memory Allocation Parameters